 Country Answer Argentina It is difficult to predict at this stage.
 Brazil Yes.
+We expect both to happen.
+There have been relevant measures implemented by the government and regulators to provide relief in broader terms.
 Chile No, mainly bilateral negotiations.
 Colombia Regarding state contracts, certain of the decrees issued by the Government are already giving new tools to their parties to reach an agreement on potential compensations to be granted.
-For example, among others, Decree 482 of 2020 regulated the following 7 : (i) In public initiative Public Private Partnerships ("PPP") of Law 1508 of 2012, time extensions may be granted, which added may exceed 20% of the initially agreed contract value. (ii) In private initiative PPP projects, contracts may be extended exceeding 20% of their initial term. (iii) Grantors of port concession agreements (i.e. ANI and Cormagdalena) may increase the terms for time extension of the concession for the time deemed necessary to recognize the possible accredited effects that may be generated in the contract's economy for the service provision in the corresponding ports, during the time of the emergency.
+For example, among others, Decree 482 of 2020 regulated the following 7 : (i) In public initiative Public Private Partnerships (" PPP ") of Law 1508 of 2012, time extensions may be granted, which added may exceed 20% of the initially agreed contract value. (ii) In private initiative PPP projects, contracts may be extended exceeding 20% of their initial term. (iii) Grantors of port concession agreements (i.e. ANI and Cormagdalena) may increase the terms for time extension of the concession for the time deemed necessary to recognize the possible accredited effects that may be generated in the contract's economy for the service provision in the corresponding ports, during the time of the emergency.
+Moreover, on April 15, 2020, the Colombian Government issued Decree 569 of 2020 stating, among other aspects, that those concession contracts that are affected in their incomes/collection owing to the measures adopted by the National Government to face the COVID-19 crisis, their term can be extended even exceeding the limits set forth in the applicable laws, considering that such time extension shall be equivalent to the term of the mandatory preventive isolation ordered amid said COVID-19 crisis.
 On the other hand, regarding National and Regional Transmission projects, the Ministry of Mines and Energy could eventually analyze each Project, after the awardee's request, in order to determine the viability of declaring an extension of the COD due to force majeure.
 In the case of PPAs through the Wholesale Energy Market, any change will solely depend on bilateral negotiations.
 It would be particularly unusual that the government changes conditions to these agreements that are privately executed (also in the case of the PPAs of the Renewables' Auction).
-Costa Rica No. Ecuador No. We do not expect a broad, uniform legislative or regulatory action, there are already existing regulations addressing both force majeure and material adverse effect contractual issues.
-We believe that the most likely scenario is that future conflicts will be resolved mainly through bilateral negotiations under the existing contracts.
-Mexico We mainly expect bilateral negotiations under contracts.
+Costa Rica No.